djibybalde/job_search/README.md

 ```

 - You can also specifier some arguments:
-- `login[OPTIONAL]`: Whether to login with your email and password on the website.
+- `login[OPTIONAL]`: Whether to login with your email and password on the website
 - `job_title[OPTIONAL]`: What job are you looking for ?
 Default is `Data Science`
 - `location[OPTIONAL]`: Where do you want to apply for job ?
-For example Paris, Lyon.
+For example Paris, Lyon
 - `max_numb[OPTIONAL]`: How many example of job do you want to apply ?
-Default is 20.
+Default is 20

 ```bash
 $ python